 Half of Attack of the Giant Leeches is not too bad a B movie .
 Bernard L. Kowalski generates a wonderfully heated atmosphere of torrid adultery in the swampy backwaters.
-There are some great characters the overweight general store owner Big Dave, played by 1950s B movie actor Bruno VeSota, who was also the director of The Brain Eaters (1958), and his wife Yvette Vickers, who played fairly much the same role of the seductive strumpet in Attack of the 50 Foot Woman (1958), and has gained a certain cult fascination among B movie aficionados for her sultry performances.
-Yvette Vickers manages to fairly much steal the show with her performance here, winding husband Bruno VeSota around her little finger or sensually oiling her legs in the middle of a scene.
+There are some great characters.
+The overweight general store owner Big Dave, played by 1950s B movie actor Bruno VeSota, who was also the director of The Brain Eaters (1958).
+His wife Yvette Vickers played fairly much the same role of the seductive strumpet in Attack of the 50 Foot Woman (1958) and has gained a certain cult fascination among B movie aficionados for her sultry performances.
+She manages to fairly much steal the show here, winding husband Bruno VeSota around her little finger or sensually oiling her legs in the middle of a scene.
 Kowalski generates passable atmosphere and tension during the searches and the lurking around the swamps.
 This section alone would have made for a great film noir.

 The film was later remade surprisingly faithfully as Attack of the Giant Leeches (2008).